 Did You Know That Americans Are Saving Less Than Ever Before?

-In fact, 21% of Americans don’t save any of their annual income1.
+In fact, more than half, 51%, of Americans have less than three months’ worth of emergency savings1.
 With an eye-opening statistic like that it's clear that consumers need better savings strategies to help them get on the right financial track.
 If you are wondering how to achieve financial security and build your savings, you've come to the right place.
 These four strategies are a surefire way to help you get on the right path.

 Have the end in mind: ask yourself what your "why" is (image explained below).